fredrik-eriksson/kodi_projcontrol/README.rst

 REST API
 --------
-To use the REST API you need to have flask installed.
-If flask is missing you will get a message telling you that the REST API is not available.

 After configuring and enabling the REST API from Kodi you can test it using curl

 .. code-block:: shell